Darkness Divided: Departure of Chris Mora, Induction of Hayden Allen, self titled album, The End of It All EP, breakup and reunion (2015–present)

 In 2016, the band released their sophomore self titled on Victory Records.
 In 2017, the band embarked on many tours.
 The band would go on tour with Convictions in October 2017, replacing Earth Groans, who took the first half of the date.

 In late 2017, the band announced they would disband in 2018 after releasing one final EP and doing one final tour from March to May, with the final show taking place at the Alamo City Music Hall in San Antonio, Texas, on May 12.
 The band released their final EP, The End of It All, digitally on March 9.

+In 2022, Darkness Divided reunited and performed at several shows throughout Texas.
+In 2024, the band released a new single, "King Of The Undertow".

 Music and lyrics

 Gerard Mora gave an interview in Outburn, where he was asked "What lyrical themes do you explore?", while his response was the following:

 We're a Christian band and that's apparent in everything we do, so our lyrics are very Christian based, but they're not meant to come off as judgey or condemny.
 We view our band as a ministry, but we do it as an open invitation to talk.
 We don't go and sit in our van while the other bands are playing.
 We go out to meet people and to make sure that people feel the love that we feel through Christ.
 So, a lot of that comes across in our lyrics.
 For Written in Blood, the lyrics all deal with the theme that in life there's struggle, and as people we all go through our trials, but the idea is that we're all suffering together.
 It's reassuring to know that other people are going through the same problems, whether it's people across the world or our neighbors.